Why Data Warehousing is Crucial for Becoming a Digital Business

 • Metadata: In a data warehouse environment, “metadata” refers to the data stored in special-purpose repositories that include information about the DWH data contents, location, and structure.

-• Extract, transform, load (ETL): This is the process of extracting data from various sources and then transforming this data to meet your requirements.
-Finally, the last stage involves loading the organized data into your target data warehouse, where it is queried by analytics and business intelligence tools for insight.
+• Extract, transform, load (ETL): This is the process of extracting data from various sources like BI tools for data analysis and then transforming this data to meet your requirements.
+Finally, the last stage involves loading the organized data into your target data warehouse, which is queried by analytics and business intelligence tools for insight.

-Now we get to the fun part… actually designing and building a data warehouse.
-Keep in mind that a data warehouse is a very complicated piece of architecture and is not something you can purchase “off the shelf.”
+Now, we get to the fun part of designing and building a data warehouse.
+Keep in mind that a data warehouse is a highly complex piece of architecture and is not something you can purchase “off the shelf.”

 Each data warehouse is customized for a particular organization with the help of business and IT personnel working together in unison.
 The process requires careful planning, strategy, and months of teamwork to pull off.
 Let’s outline briefly here some of the major steps in the development of a DWH.